RyuuXS/Reforestation/README.md

-## When is a door not a door?
-When it's ajar.
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.